ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/worker-nodes/README.md

 # 🧩 Kubernetes Worker Nodes
-*Node lifecycle, operations, and recovery*
+*Execution, capacity, and lifecycle management*

 ---

 ## 📌 Purpose

-This directory documents **worker node responsibilities** within the `k8s/ops+provisioning` wing.
+This directory documents **worker-node–specific operational knowledge** within the `k8s/ops+provisioning` wing.

 Worker nodes are responsible for:
-- running application workloads
+- executing application workloads
 - maintaining kubelet and container runtime health
 - participating in scheduling decisions
 - enforcing networking and storage behavior
-- absorbing most operational churn in a cluster
+- absorbing the majority of operational churn in a cluster

-This documentation focuses on **how operators manage worker nodes** through their entire lifecycle, not on application configuration.
+This directory focuses on **how operators manage worker nodes as disposable, replaceable execution units**, not on application configuration.

 ---

+## 🧭 Relationship to Other Directories

+- `bootstrap/`
+  Covers how nodes are initially prepared and joined

+- `control-plane/`
+  Covers authority, state, and decision-making components

+This directory begins **after a worker successfully joins** and owns the node’s **entire operational lifespan**.

+---

 ## 🔁 Lifecycle Focus

-Worker node operations span both **Day-1** and **Day-2** phases.
+Worker-node operations span both **Day-1** and **Day-2** phases.

 ---

-### 🚀 Day-1 Worker Node Operations (Joining the Cluster)
+### 🚀 Day-1 (Worker Node Entry)

 Day-1 begins when a node is prepared to join a cluster.